hapifhir/hapi-fhir-jpaserver-starter/README.md

  - Apache Maven build tool (newest version)

 ### or
- - Docker, as the entire project can be built using multistage docker (with both JDK and maven wrapped in docker) orr used directly from [Docker Hub](https://hub.docker.com/repository/docker/hapiproject/hapi)
+ - Docker, as the entire project can be built using multistage docker (with both JDK and maven wrapped in docker) or used directly from [Docker Hub](https://hub.docker.com/repository/docker/hapiproject/hapi)

 ## Running via [Docker Hub](https://hub.docker.com/repository/docker/hapiproject/hapi)